Fire Compartmentation

 Dampers

-Fire dampers are used to block flames and smoke from passing through ventilation ducts.
-These systems automatically close when triggered by heat, contributing to the overall compartmentation of a building.
+Fire Dampers are used in order to block flames and smoke from passing through ventilation ducts.
+These systems automatically close when triggered by heat.

 Why is Fire Compartmentation Important for Building Safety?

-The main objective of fire compartmentation is to contain fire within specific areas, preventing it from spreading too quickly throughout the building.
-This provides several key benefits:
+Essentially, the main objective is to contain fire within specific areas, thereby preventing it from spreading too quickly throughout the building.
+Consequently, this containment strategy provides several key benefits, which are vital for safety.
+In particular, these measures function as a primary defence since they restrict heat and smoke.

 Fire Compartmentation vs Other Passive Fire Protection Measures